Recognizing Multiple Sclerosis Symptoms

 This process can lead to bladder or bowel problems, loss of balance, numbness, paralysis, tingling, tremors, vision problems, or weakness.

-Medicine, rehabilitation, and other treatments can keep many of these problems under control.
+Medicine, physical therapy, and other treatments can keep many of these problems under control.

 Secondary symptoms follow the main problems of MS. For instance, not being able to empty your bladder can lead to a bladder infection.